 A Comprehensive Approach

 Succession planning has usually been accomplished by passing the family business down to the first-born son.
-But, today, while the result may still be the same, succession planning requires a more comprehensive approach that considers the management, ownership and taxes of a family business.
-And, succession planning typically comes wrapped in emotion.
+But, today, while the result may still be the same, succession planning requires a more comprehensive approach that considers the management,

 It’s understandable to not want to deal with the emotions of patriarch or matriarch deaths, feelings of sibling favoritism or rivalry, family members changing lifestyles, defining what is “fair” and absenteeism.
 But it creates succession planning gridlock, and nothing gets done.
 Being able to have an honest and open family discussion is a key element to successful succession planning.
-Personal feelings, ambitions and goals of the individual family members should be considered, but put aside, for the common good of the family.
-Understanding and dealing with emotional issues is the cornerstone of starting and moving forward with a succession plan for a family business.
+Personal feelings,

 When you think about the information that would be helpful to reference in a family succession planning meeting, consider the following: